-- Bison gets nervous around loud noises and activity.
+- Bison get nervous around loud noises and activities.

 - Hiking is not allowed in the range.

-I know how tempting it is to get out of the car to take pictures, but just be safe and stay inside.
+I know how tempting it is to get out of the car, but please stay inside.

-One of the unexpected treasures of the enclosure was the prairie.
+One of the unexpected treasures of the drive is the prairie.
 The landscape is filled with all kinds of plant life and water sources.
 To get a better look, stop at the Mill.
-You will get closer without being in danger of encroaching on the Bison’s habitat.

 Hiking in Minneopa State Park

 Besides the Mill, there is also a hiking trail that will loop the entire Bison enclosure.
 We wanted to explore more of the trail but were getting eaten alive by some of the winged creatures.
 Depending on the year, bug spray may be required.
-We came back a couple years later to hit the trail without any problems.
-For more on what the Hiking Club Trail is like, check out: Hiking Club Trail Reivew.
-It was beginner rated and lots of fun.
+We came back a couple of years later to hit the trail without any problems.
+For more on what the Hiking Club Trail is like, check out: Hiking Club Trail Review.
+It was beginner-rated and lots of fun.

 Mankato MN is a great city to explore.
 Check out 28 Amazing Things to do in Mankato MN: The Ultimate Guide